Get Active

 5 Calls is the easiest and most effective way for U.S. constituents to make a political impact.

-They won't know what you want if you don't tell them.
+Find your representative — they won't know what you want if you don't tell them.

 Senator Ron Wyden 202-224-5244 or 503-326-7525